Golden-brown zucchini parmesan fritters on tray

 Store uncooked frittatas in an airtight container in the fridge for up to four days.

-Then whenever you need, just cook them in the oven or air fryer.
+Then, whenever you need them, just cook them in the oven or air fryer.

 To freeze, cool completely, then freeze in a single layer before transferring to containers.